ministryofjustice/tech-docs-github-pages-publisher/README.md

 ## Breaking Change in v2

 If you have a branch called gh-pages already rename it to gh-pages-old.
 In repository settings, go to Pages, copy the 'Custom domain' value, for 'Build and deployment' 'Source' change to the option 'GitHubs Actions'.
-Then apply the new yml code in the README.md in your CI Action that published gh-pages.
+Apply the yml code below to your CI Actions.
 If all is working can remove the gh-pages-old branch.
+You may need to manually run the below workflow once it is merged into main.

 ## How to use tool in GH Action